Skip to main content

 • Co-curricular programs

-These examples are not, by any means exhaustive.
+These examples are not, by any means, exhaustive.
 We encourage applicants to creatively propose ideas for a Do Good Campus Fund grant.

 Application Process, Screening Criteria and Selection Details

-To help you evaluate this opportunity, all required elements for a complete submission are described here on the website.
+To help you evaluate this opportunity, all required elements for a complete submission are described below.
+If you decide to apply, please go to the portal, create an account, create a profile, and answer the questions.

-Type 2 and 3 applicants are encouraged to meet with a member of the Do Good Institute team for coaching prior to submission.
+Applicants are encouraged to meet with a member of the Do Good Institute team for coaching prior to submission.
 This meeting is to help you develop a competitive proposal.
 To request a coaching session, click here

-• Based on the Council’s recommendations, the Provost - with the assistance of the Do Good Institute Director - will determine which projects receive funding from the inaugural Do Good Campus Fund.
+• Based on the Council’s recommendations, the Provost - with the assistance of the Do Good Institute Director - will determine which projects receive funding from the Do Good Campus Fund.

 Do Good Campus Fund applications will be evaluated on the following criteria: